Feora1343/swapi_app/README.md

 ## Hard Mode

-1. When displaying favorites, pull in a random Giphy image based on a search for that Star Wars resource.
+Pictures!
+When displaying favorites, pull in a random Giphy image based on a search for each Star Wars resource and display it on the DOM.

 ## Pro Mode

 Allow users to add comments or notes to each Favorite in the database.
 This can be done in a number of ways.

 If you feel adventurous, you can explore `sub-documents`.
 [Here is a repo with some examples of how to use them.](https://github.com/PrimeAcademy/mongoose-subdocs).
-There are 2 main approaches and a branch that shows both approaches.